 - Transplants must be grown without synthetic fertilizers, wetting agents, or pesticides, and with seeds that meet CNG standards.
 When purchasing transplants, sometimes it can be difficult to tell how transplants were grown.
 The best ways to ensure that transplants meet CNG requirements is growing them yourself if you are able, or communicating directly with the transplant grower about their practices.

-- For perennials that were started conventionally, they can be considered fully CNG after 12 months under CNG management.
+- For perennials that were sourced conventionally, they can be considered fully CNG after 12 months under CNG management.

-Lisianthus Exception: Lisianthus (Eustoma) is popular among florists, but quite difficult to grow from seed, requiring up to sixty days to be ready to transplant, and specialized equipment to carefully monitor and control temperatures and humidity.
+Lisianthus (Eustoma) is popular among florists, but quite difficult to grow from seed, requiring up to sixty days to be ready to transplant, and specialized equipment to carefully monitor and control temperatures and humidity.
 Most direct-market flower growers, lacking the equipment, skills and/or space, must resort to buying plugs, and there are few if any suppliers of organic Lisianthus plugs.
 Rather than deny these flower growers CNG certification, or require them to stop growing this popular flower, we have chosen to be fully transparent about this situation and allow growers to get certified and market their bouquets as CNG even if they happen contain Lisianthus, so long as the rest of their operation as in compliance with CNG standards.
 We intend our certification to help move agriculture in a more sustainable direction.
 Preventing growers from participating due to one flower variety, when the remaining 98% of their operation meets CNG standards, just seems counterproductive.
+So, conventional plugs and treated/pelleted seeds may be used for lisianthus only and does not have to be excluded from a growers’ CNG certification.

 If you are making the switch from conventional to organic ProMix or other potting mix, the soil should behave fairly similarly.
 The main difference will be in rehydration.
 Organic soil has a difficult time reconstituting once it dries out completely, so you’ll want to just be careful not to let the soil dry out.
 If you’ve been using a mix that has a biofungicide, then the fungicide will kill off anything that grows as a result from over-watering or overly cold and damp conditions, so once you switch to an organic potting mix you will have to be more careful not to overwater.